 Kate Hendricks, MD, MPH&TM, Vice President for Science at the Medical Institute for Sexual Health, and Patricia Thickstun, PhD, former Director of Demonstration Projects at the Medical Institute for Sexual Health, et. al, stated on May 5, 2006 in a technical paper titled "The Attack on Abstinence Education: Fact or Fallacy?" published by their organization:

 "Abstinence education programs are based on the basic public health principle of primary prevention.
 They mirror other widely accepted youth-oriented programs that advocate risk avoidance strategies for drugs, alcohol, and tobacco.
 Few, if any, public health professionals would argue against abstinence as the healthiest behavior for school-aged children.
 Therefore, it should come as no surprise that the only sex education programs to have actually documented decreased teen pregnancy were abstinence-based programs."

 May 5, 2006 - Kate Hendricks, MD, MPH&TM

 Patricia Thickstun, PhD

 The Heritage Foundation, a public-policy research organization, published the following information in Policy Social Welfare analyst Melissa G. Pardue's Dec.
 2, 2004 article titled "Waxman Report Is Riddled with Errors and Inaccuracies":

 "There are currently 10 evaluations showing the effectiveness of abstinence education in reducing teen sexual activity.
-Of these 10 evaluations, four were published in
+Of these 10 evaluations, four were published in peer-reviewed journals.

 Concerned Women for America (CWA), a public policy women's organization, quoted Lanier Swann, CWA's Director of Government Relations, as having said the following in a Dec.
 3, 2004 press release titled "The Truth About Abstinence-Only Education":